-System risk is the possibility of a loss arising from the failure, malfunction, or unauthorized use of computer systems.
+System risk is the risk of loss arising from the failure, malfunction, or unauthorized use of information systems.

-SMFG recognizes that reliable computer systems are essential for the effective implementation of management strategy in view of the IT revolution.
+SMFG recognizes that the IT revolution makes reliable information systems essential for the effective implementation of management strategy.
 We strive to minimize system risk by drafting regulations and specific management standards, including a security policy.
-We also have contingency plans with the goal of minimizing losses in the event of a system failure.
-The development of such a system risk management system ensures that the Group as a whole is undertaking adequate risk management.
+We also have contingency plans targeted at minimizing losses in the event of a system failure.
+This risk management system is designed to ensure that the Group as a whole is undertaking adequate risk management.

 At SMBC, safety measures are strengthened according to risk assessment based on the Financial Services Agency's Financial Inspection Manual, and the Security Guidelines published by the Center for Financial Industry Information Systems (FISC).
-Computerrelated trouble at financial institutions now has great potential to impact society, with system risk diversifying owing to advances in IT and expansion of business fields.
-To prevent any computer system breakdowns, we have taken numerous measures, including constant maintenance of our computer system to ensure steady and uninterrupted operation, duplication of various systems and infrastructures, and the establishment of a disaster-prevention system consisting of computer centers in eastern and western Japan.
-And to maintain the confidentiality of customer information and prevent information leaks, sensitive information is encrypted, unauthorized external access is blocked, and all known countermeasures to secure data are implemented.
-There are also contingency plans and training sessions held as necessary to ensure full preparedness in the event of an emergency.
-To maintain security, countermeasures are revised as new technologies and usage patterns emerge.
+Systems trouble at financial institutions has the potential to impact heavily on society as system risk diversifies owing to advances in IT and financial institutions expand their fields of business.
+We have numerous measures in place for system breakdown prevention, including constant maintenance to ensure stable and uninterrupted operation, duplication of the various system categories and infrastructure, and a disaster-prevention system consisting of computer centers in eastern and western Japan.
+To maintain the confidentiality of customer data and prevent leaks of information, sensitive information is encrypted, unauthorized external access is blocked, and all possible measures are taken to secure data.
+We also have contingency plans and hold training sessions as necessary to ensure full preparedness in the event of an emergency.
+To maintain security, we will continue to revise countermeasures as new technologies and usage formats emerge.